Alan Baker (diplomat): Opinions

 I live beyond the Green Line but my home is not registered under my ownership with the Israel Lands Administration, which is the case for all the settlements.
 Instead, I have a long-term rental agreement that is contingent on any future peace agreement.
 This is the condition by which all settlers must abide.
 Whether or not they are aware of or agree to this situation, they have no permanent resident status and are powerless to change their status or the land's ownership.

 In January 2012 Baker was appointed by Prime Minister Netanyahu to serve on a three-member government committee to "examine real estate issues in the West Bank".
 The committee's report published in July 2012, usually referred to as Levy Report, recommends procedures for ensuring that settlement construction is carried out legally, and comes to the conclusion that Israel's presence in the West Bank is not occupation, and that the Israeli settlements are legal under international law.
+The Report provided legal backing for the Israeli right's annexation plans, and is mentioned in Naftali Bennett's 2019 political platform.